All graduate professional schools use electronic application services as shown below.

-*Re-applicants should email Barbara Fuller directly about the required steps.
+*Re-applicants should email Rebecca Counter directly about the required steps.

-Expand the sections below to access required forms and more information.
+Expand the sections below to access the required forms and more information.

-Planning to apply to medical school, dental school, or veterinary school this upcoming application cycle?
-The informational webinar presented on December 11 at 7 pm will not be viewable on the website, but you can download and view the PPT presentation.
+- Planning to apply to medical school, dental school, or veterinary school this upcoming application cycle?
+The informational webinar presented on December 17 at 7 pm will not be viewable on the website, but you can download and view the Committee Application Process 2021 PPT

 - Review MCAT/DAT/GRE schedules to plan your testing date.
 Use the document Exam Prep Resources for additional information.